-If the client is expecting you to immediately transition to full speed, you may need to reassure them that they are a high priority, then explain that you want to be thorough in catching up on communications related to their project.
+If the client is expecting you to immediately transition to full speed, you may need to reassure them that they are a high priority and then explain that you want to be thorough in catching up on communications related to their project.
 Many will be fine after hearing that, enabling you to hold off until later in the week after you’ve made a dent in your backlog.

 Step 4: Plan ahead for next time

-Whether you’re a producer, project manager, team lead, or resource manager, handovers will train you to see projects in a new light.
+Whether you’re a producer, project manager, team lead, or resource manager, handovers will support you throughout the project lifecycle.
 Having to distill the most critical aspects of your project into a concise guide will ultimately improve how you write documentation and coordinate project plans going forward.